web-platform-tests/wpt/webdriver/README.md

 so that different driver implementations can determine whether they meet the recognised standard.

-## How to run the tests

-1. Go to the WebDriver tests: `cd _WEBDRIVER_TEST_ROOT_`
-2. Run the tests: `python runtests.py`
-3. Run the test against a different config specified in webdriver.cfg:
-   `WD_BROWSER=chrome python runtests.py`

-To run a specific test file you can just run `python test_file.py`

-Similarly you can specify a different browser to run against in webdriver.cfg:
-  `WD_BROWSER=chrome python ecmascript/ecmascript_test.py`

-Note: that you will likely need to start the driver's server before running.

-## Updating configuration

-The _webdriver.cfg_ file holds any configuration that the tests might require.
-Change the value of browser to your needs.
-This will then be picked up by WebDriverBaseTest when tests are run.

-Be sure not to commit your _webdriver.cfg_ changes when your create or modify tests.

-## How to write tests

-1. Create a test file per section from the specification.
-2. For each test there needs to be one or more corresponding HTML files that will be used for testing.
-HTML files are not to be reused between tests.
-HTML files and other support files should be stored in a folder named 'res'.
-3. Test name should explain the intention of the test e.g. `def test_navigate_and_return_title(self):`

 ## Chapters of the Spec that still need tests

 Note: Sections that are currently we believe are not quite stable enough for tests yet are in <span style="color:red;">red</span>.